Improvement-Service/osg_load_to_postgres/README.md

 # OSG Load to Postgres DB

-Script to load an OSG SDTF v4 file to a Postgres Database.
+Script to load a [One Scotland Gazetter (OSG)](https://osg.scot) SDTF v4 file to a Postgres database.

 ---